brian-watkins/elmer/README.md

 See `tests/src/Elmer/TestApps/NavigationTestApp.elm` and `tests/src/Elmer/NavigationTests.elm` for
 examples.

 #### Deferred Command Processing

 It's often necessary to describe the behavior of an application while some command is running.
 For example, one might want to show a progress indicator while an HTTP request is in process.
 Elmer provides general support for deferred commands.
-Use `Elmer.Command.defer` to create a command that will not be processed until `Elmer.Command.resolveDeferred` is called.
+Use `Elmer.Command.defer` to create a command that will not be processed until `Elmer.resolveDeferred` is called.
 Note that all currently deferred commands will be resolved when this function is called.

-`Elmer.Http` allows you to specify when the processing of a stubbed response should be deferred.
-When you create your `HttpResponseStub` just use the `Elmer.Http.Stub.deferResponse` builder function to indicate that this response should be deferred until `Elmer.Command.resolveDeferred` is called.

 #### Testing Commands in Isolation